shark-cmd/rag-txt-pdf-frontend/README.md

     npm run dev
     ```

-    The frontend application will be available at `http://localhost:3001` (or the next available port).
+    The frontend application will typically be available at `http://localhost:3001` (Next.js will prompt to use 3001 if 3000 is taken).

 ### Running with Docker Compose (Recommended)